wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-digital-marketing-application-solution-overview.md

 - [Monitor the Campaign](#monitor)

 > [AZURE.NOTE]
-> This guide presents some of the most common areas and tasks that are aligned with running a digital marketing campaign in Azure Websites.
-However, there are other common solutions that you can implement in Azure Websites.
+> This guide presents some of the most common areas and tasks that are aligned with running a digital marketing campaign in Azure Web Apps.
+However, there are other common solutions that you can implement in Azure Web Apps.
 To review these solutions, see the other guides on [Global Web Presence](/documentation/articles/web-sites-global-web-presence-solution-overview) and [Business Applications](/documentation/articles/web-sites-business-application-solution-overview).

 ## Create from scratch or bring existing assets

-Quickly bring your existing web assets to Azure Websites from a variety of languages and frameworks.
+Quickly bring your existing web assets to Azure Web Apps from a variety of languages and frameworks.

 You can create a web app using your favorite CMS flavor.
 You can choose from various database backends to meet your needs, including [Azure SQL Database] and [MySQL].

 Your existing web assets can run on Web Apps, whether they are .NET, PHP, Java, Node.js, or Python.
 You can move them to Web Apps using your familiar [FTP] tools.
 If you frequently create digital marketing campaigns, it is possible that you have existing web assets in a source control management system.
-You can deploy to Web Apps directly from popular source control options, such as [Visual Studio] and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..
+You can deploy to Web Apps directly from popular source control options, such as [Visual Studio], and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..

 ## Stay agile

-Stay agile by continuously publishing directly from your existing source control and run A/B tests in Azure Websites.
+Stay agile by continuously publishing directly from your existing source control and run A/B tests in Azure Web Apps.

 During the planning, prototyping, and early development of a web app, you and your customer can look at real working versions of the campaign app before it goes live by [deploying to a staging slot] of your web app.
-By integrating source control with Azure Websites, you can [continuously publish] to a staging slot, and swap it into production with no downtime when it is ready.
+By integrating source control with Azure Web Apps, you can [continuously publish] to a staging slot, and swap it into production with no downtime when it is ready.

 Also, when planning changes to a live web app, you can easily [run A/B tests] on the proposed updates using the Test in Production feature in and analyze real user behavior to help you make informed decisions on app design.

 ## Go social

-Your digital marketing campaign in Azure Websites can integrate with social media by authenticating with popular providers like Facebook and Twitter.
-For an example of this approach with an ASP.NET application, see [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites].
+Your digital marketing campaign in Azure Web Apps can integrate with social media by authenticating with popular providers like Facebook and Twitter.
+For an example of this approach with an ASP.NET application, see [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Web App].

 Furthermore, each social media site typically provides information on other ways to integrate with it from .NET and many other frameworks.